Federation Operating Practices and Procedures

 Please contact the InCommon office for clarification or additional information regarding this document or other Federation matters.
 Further information about InCommon’s services may be found at http://www.incommon.org.

 1. Role of the InCommon organization

 The InCommon Company Agreement and Bylaws define the mission of InCommon and its Federation and the principles and governance structure under which InCommon and the Federation operates.
-This Federation Operating Policies and Practices document (“FOPP”) outlines the activities undertaken by InCommon on behalf of its Federation participants.
+This Federation Operating Practices and Procedures document (“FOPP”) outlines the activities undertaken by InCommon on behalf of its Federation participants.

 The administrative and operational functions of InCommon are carried out under the direction of the ED in accordance with the company agreement.
 These responsibilities include development of the Federation Participant community (including through expanding such community through peering with other federations that share the same mission as InCommon such as research and education federations in other countries (each a “Co-Federation”)), processing applications, identifying and authenticating eligible organizations and their trusted officers, processing participant metadata, facilitating the exchange of metadata between participants in InCommon and participants in co-federations (“Co- Federation Participants”), overseeing the operation of InCommon service platforms, dispute resolution, termination processes, accounting and billing, and other duties as assigned by the InCommon Steering Committee or the officers of InCommon.

 Responsibility for management of the business and affairs of the InCommon LLC is vested with the InCommon Steering Committee (“Steering Committee”) as described in the company agreement.
 Specific authority may be delegated by the Steering Committee to appointed subcommittees of the Steering Committee or the ED.